 In the meantime, the young Orlando also finds himself fleeing in the same direction after being persecuted by his older brother, Oliver.
 Having already been smitten by Rosalind, it is not a surprise to know their paths will once more cross among the hippies (this is Shakespeare after all).

 Confused?
 Don’t be.
 Even though Cloran says he “ripped half of Shakespeare’s text and replaced it with 25 songs by the Beatles”, his cuts are smart and serve the story.
 So much in fact, this may be one of the clearest renderings of As You Like It that you will ever see.
-It is also the reason this latest attempt at turning Shakespeare into a jukebox musical is vastly superior to his first.

 Of course, to pull it off requires a brave, flexible and multi-talented group of actors.
 And while not everyone in this terrific cast is up to the challenges of the Beatles’ music, they are, without exception, all fine Shakespearean actors.